 Three Michelin star restaurants Berkshire

-The only other area of the UK to boast restaurants with three Michelin star status is Bray in Berkshire.
+There are few areas in the UK to boast restaurants with three Michelin star status, but one of them is Bray in Berkshire.
 This leafy suburb packs a serious punch when it comes to fine-dining, so check out its duo of three Michelin star restaurants below.

 The Fat Duck, Bray